thomasthetechengine/crestron-home-assistant/README.md

 Debug: Enables debug output on the CLI

+Restart: Digital join, when set to high will refresh all device states from home assistant into crestron.

 Join Types:
 ```
 D = Digital (0 or 1 (0 for false, 1 for true))